AhmadBaniYaseen/BusinessCard/Readme.txt

 2- Node.js & npm: For managing frontend dependencies and Angular CLI.
 3- SQL Server Management Studio (SSMS): For database management.

+Unit Testing file

+Unit tests are implemented to ensure the stability and reliability of the BusinessCard application.
+The following are covered:
+Backend Testing file name (BusinessCardAPIUnitTest):
+1-Unit tests for the ASP.NET Core 8 backend ensure that business card creation, deletion, and file upload features work as expected.
+2-Mock dependencies are used to isolate components for testing in the Onion architecture.

+Backup file name(database) :
+has a database backup .